marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 ![A system message from your brain](unthinkable/brainstem-os.png)

 Cutting to the chase: while you can change the software of your brain through conscious thought and experiences, there's also mental hardware, which is much less malleable.
-Just like you can’t program a regular computer to be a quantum computer, you can’t think your way into, say, conceptualizing the fourth dimension.
+Just like you can't program a regular computer to be a quantum computer, you can't think your way into, say, conceptualizing the fourth dimension.

 Let's elaborate on that.